cloudposse/terraform-aws-eks-cluster/README.md

     # Unfortunately, the `aws_ami` data source attribute `most_recent` (https://github.com/cloudposse/terraform-aws-eks-workers/blob/34a43c25624a6efb3ba5d2770a601d7cb3c0d391/main.tf#L141)
     # does not work as you might expect.
 If you are not going to use a custom AMI you should
     # use the `eks_worker_ami_name_filter` variable to set the right kubernetes version for EKS workers,
-    # otherwise the first version of Kubernetes supported by AWS (v1.11) for EKS workers will be selected, but
+    # otherwise the first version of Kubernetes supported by AWS (v1.11) for EKS workers will be selected, but the
     # EKS control plane will ignore it to use one that matches the version specified by the `kubernetes_version` variable.
     eks_worker_ami_name_filter = "amazon-eks-node-${var.kubernetes_version}*"
   }